omeka/omeka-s-developer/docs/key_concepts/api.md

 Links to additional pages are given in the `Link` header.
 The link with `rel="next"` is the next page in the sequence.
 When appropriate, links with a `rel` value of `prev`, `first`, and `last` are also provided.

-Pagination parameters are passed like any other criteria
+Pagination parameters are passed like any other criteria.

 * `page`: Page number of the result set to return
 * `per_page`: Number of results per page